 This continued and often frenzied scratching can inflame the skin on the ear's delicate lining, or your pet may accidentally tear his skin with his claws while scratching.

-Inflammation increases the temperature and moisture levels in the ear providing a warm and cosy habitat where bacteria can grow and multiply unchecked.
+Inflammation increases the temperature and moisture levels in the ear providing a warm and cozy habitat where bacteria can grow and multiply unchecked.

 Your pet may have an allergic reaction to something that he eats, or he may have an allergy to grass seeds or pollen.